Bimal987/Bimal987/README.md

-👋 Hi there!
+## 👋 Hi there

-I am a Bachelor of Computer Applications (BCA) student with a strong interest in software development and web technologies.
+I am a **Bachelor of Computer Applications (BCA)** student with a strong interest in
+**software development and web technologies**.

-I focus on building projects and strengthening my programming fundamentals through hands-on practice.
+I focus on building projects and strengthening my
+programming fundamentals through hands-on practice.

+---

-🔧 Focus Areas
+## 🎯 Focus Areas

-Web Development
+- Web Development

-Core Programming Concepts
+- Core Programming Concepts

-Problem Solving
+- Problem Solving

+---

-📚 Currently Learning
+## 📚 Currently Learning

-JavaScript
+- JavaScript

-Node.js with Express
+- Node.js with Express

-Tailwind CSS
+- Tailwind CSS

-Backend Fundamentals
+- Backend Fundamentals

+---

 📫 Open to learning, collaboration, and new opportunities.